vivianzo/Shannon/README.md

 # Shannon
-Project created for Northeastern's Accelerated Fundamentals of Computer Science I class during the fall 2023 semester.
+This project was developed as part of Northeastern's Accelerated Fundamentals of Computer Science I class during the fall semester of 2023.

 # Logistical Information
 The game was made in racket using the [Universe Library](https://docs.racket-lang.org/teachpack/2htdpuniverse.html#(part._universe)) provided.